mayadata-io/specs/maya/spec-2-using-etcd-cluster-for-vsms.md

 ### Deployment Strategy

-- a linux host + docker == openebs host
+- A linux host + docker == openebs host
 - etcd runs on openebs host
-- Registrator
+- Registrator will run as-is in a docker container

 # Detailed/Final Solution